 Our mother would sew us a 10 ft. canvas toe sack with an over the shoulder handle, we would drag it behind us when the cotton was ready to pick.
 It was painful job picking cotton with bare hands.
 When our bags were full, we pulled them to the person that would pick it up and put it on big brass scales at the end of the rows, they would pay us 10 cents a pound.
 That was a hard way to make a little bit of money.
 In the evening our mother would have to sew a patch over the holes in the canvas sack.

 One year when we didn't farm peanuts, I got a job babysitting 5 children from daylight to dark, the parents left 5 gallons of milk on the counter for me to strain and put up in their icebox.
 The oldest child was 6, a 5 year old, a set of twins and a baby.
 That was one year I was happy for the time to go back to school.
 I was 16 years old.
-I made less than $75.00 that summer.
+I made $60.00 that summer.
+With the money, I bought an electric blanket and some make-up.
+I still had a little money leftover.